vittorioPiotti/PathGraph-JavaFX/README.md

 SmartGraphEdgeBase.DIRECTION_BIDIRECTIONAL //Edge without direction (no arrow).
 ```

-* Not provided over limits of two edges with same direction
-* Not provided loops creation

 > Adding new edge to nodes with one bidirectional edge implies the automatic adjustment of the bidirectional edge to redirect it at the opposite direction of the new edge